Doctor insights on:

 Aortic valve: We don't treat mild aortic valve disease other than good health practices. ...Read more

 pulmonary hypertension tricuspid regurgitation how serious is it?

 Echo: Sounds mild to me.
 Discuss with your team. ...Read more

 2 questions: Aortic stenosis w/o symptoms has good prognosis.
 Symptomatic as has 5, 3, and 2 yr life expectancy depending on symptoms.
 Chest pain (5), passing out (3) and heart failure (2) yrs.
 This improves if the valve is replaced.
 Mitral valve prolapse does not significantly affect your prognosis by itself.
 Some though can worsen and begin to leak.
 This can also lead to heart failure. ...Read moreSee 1 more doctor answer

 The aortic valve is one of 4 valves in the heart, each of which separates 2 cardiac chambers.
 It opens when blood is actively ejected from the left ventricle into the aorta artery, to be carried to the rest of the body.
 It then closes firmly to prevent blood from flowing backwards, while it passively continues to flow forward to body's vital organs.
 When next heartbeat ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Trivial mitral regurgitation
+- Trivial mitral valve regurgitation

-- Trivial tricuspid regurgitation
+- Trivial tricuspid valve regurgitation